j-meech/Ping-pong-tournament-app/README.md

 For larger screens hte tornament view uses css grid.
 I chose this so that I could display the tournament in a traditional style with brackets/forks and would stay responsive.
 I really like this tradtional layout however it did involve a lot of mark-up to style the brackets and I wonder if there is a better way to do this, perhaps using SVGs.
 It was also clear that this wouldn't work on smaller screen sizes as it would become too crowded and overlap.
 For these sizes I displayed the games as a simple list of matches.
 This style of display would also work best if the initial number of players was larger, of if there was an odd number to start with, and I would consider a different layout approach in the future when adding more functionality.

-#### Testing
+### Testing

 I used chrome dev tools with the React and Redux extensions thoughout the build, I also tested the app in Firefox and Safari.
 I used code validators to check my HTML CSS and JavaScript.

-#### Bugs
+### Bugs

 The use of dev tools throughout the build helped me iron out any bugs as I worked.
 However on testing in Safari I found that the user was able to enter an empty player name, this is not a problem in other browsers.
 It seems that it is to do with my use of a regex in order to eliminate the spaces however after I tried a few different expressions I have yet to solve it and it is still a problem to be fixed.

 ## Changes/Lessons learned

-Overall I'm happy with the way the finished app is, I met the initial criteria I set for myself, and apart from the bug in Safari it feels fairly robust.
+Overall I'm happy with the way the finished app is at the moment, I met the initial criteria I set for myself, and apart from the bug in Safari it feels fairly robust.

 The process has taught me a lot, it has improved my understanding of React and Redux, it has also taught me a lot about time management and planning as this is the first project I have done truly *alone*.